ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/public/Readme.md

 #### Activate Trigger for the Pipeline

-If the trigger is deployed along with the pipeline, you have to explicitly activate that trigger as shown below.
+If the trigger is deployed along with the pipeline, you have to explicitly activate that trigger as shown below:-

 ![Activate Trigger](./images/activateTrigger.gif)